-- 1.1 In the constitution and these bylaws: - a) "Act" means the Society Act, - b) "AGM" means an annual general meeting, - c) "Governors" means the directors of the Institute for the time being, acting as a body, who may also be known as the "Board of Governors" or the "Board", - d) "governor" means a director of the Institute, - e) "general meeting" includes an AGM and a special general meeting, - f) "Institute" or "Society" means The Real Estate Institute of British Columbia, - g) "member" means a member of the Institute, - h) "ordinarily resident" has the meaning given to it by the Income Tax Act, - i) "Profession of Real Estate" means a principal vocation carried on by a person who, on behalf of another, for or in expectation of a fee, gain or reward, direct or indirect, from any person purchases, acquires, disposes of, sells, exchanges, leases or rents real property, or negotiates loans to be secured on real property or collects money so secured or money payable as rent for the use of real property, or who acts as an appraiser of real property or who acts as an employee of a mortgage or trust company in real property matters, or who is involved in the financial analysis of real property, or who is engaged in such other occupation as may from time to time be approved by the Governors as falling properly within the definition of the Profession of Real Estate. - j) "registered address" means a member's address as recorded in the register of members. - k) "special resolution" and "ordinary resolution" have the meanings given to them in the Act, - I) "written" means any mode of representing or reproducing words in written form, including printing, lithography, typewriting, photography, e-mail, and fax, - m) the singular includes the plural and vice versa, and - n) persons include societies, associations and corporations. - 1.2 The constitution and these bylaws can only be amended or added to by special resolution. - 1.3 The definitions in the Act on the date these bylaws become effective apply to these bylaws. - 1.4 On being admitted to membership, each member is entitled to, and the Institute must on request give the member without charge, a copy of the constitution and these bylaws.
+- 1.1 In the constitution and these bylaws: - a) "Act" means the Society Act, - b) "AGM" means an annual general meeting, - c) "Faculty" means the Sauder School of Business of the University of British Columbia, - d) "Governors" means the directors of the Institute for the time being, acting as a body, who may also be known as the "Board of Governors" or the "Board", - e) "governor" means a director of the Institute, - f) "general meeting" includes an AGM and a special general meeting, - g) "Institute" or "Society" means The Real Estate Institute of British Columbia, - h) "member" means a member of the Institute, - i) "ordinarily resident" has the meaning given to it by the Income Tax Act, - j) "Profession of Real Estate" means a principal vocation carried on by a person who, on behalf of another, for or in expectation of a fee, gain or reward, direct or indirect, from any person purchases, acquires, disposes of, sells, exchanges, leases or rents real property, or negotiates loans to be secured on real property or collects money so secured or money payable as rent for the use of real property, or who acts as an appraiser of real property or who acts as an employee of a mortgage or trust company in real property matters, or who is involved in the financial analysis of real property, or who is engaged in such other occupation as may from time to time be approved by the Governors as falling properly within the definition of the Profession of Real Estate, - k) "registered address" means a member's address as recorded in the register of members, - I) "special resolution" and "ordinary resolution" have the meanings given to them in the Act, - m) "written" means any mode of representing or reproducing words in written form, including printing, lithography, typewriting, photography, e-mail, and fax, - n) the singular includes the plural and vice versa, and - o) persons include societies, associations and corporations. - 1.2 The constitution and these bylaws can only be amended or added to by special resolution. - 1.3 The definitions in the Act on the date these bylaws become effective apply to these bylaws. - 1.4 On being admitted to membership, each member is entitled to, and the Institute must on request give the member without charge, a copy of the constitution and these bylaws.